 College hours may be substituted for special education inservice hours.
 Each college hour will be counted as 20 inservice hours, applied to the school year in which the coursework was obtained.
 College hours should be reported as college hours, because the conversion to inservice hours is automatically calculated within the program for the Personnel Report.
-Submit copy of grade card/transcript as evidence of course completion.
+Submit a copy of your transcript as evidence of course completion.